albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 Pattern recognition, content generation, regression, classification, black box control systems

-Applications: Self driving cars, network efficiency, cybersecurity, amrketing, fin-tech
+Applications: Self driving cars, network efficiency, cybersecurity, marketing, fin-tech

 #### What is learning in an artificial neural network?

-The netork adjusts the weights to achieve a desired output, there are 2 types of learning supervised learning, unsupervised learning and reinforment learning.
+The network adjusts the weights to achieve a desired output, there are 2 types of learning supervised learning, unsupervised learning and reinforcement learning.

 #### What is supervised learning?